 Reduced functionality mode If the user is not licensed for Office 365 ProPlus, or if the user closed the Activate Office dialog box, no licensing token is obtained and Office 365 ProPlus isn't activated.
 Office 365 ProPlus is now in reduced functionality mode.
 This means that the user can view and print Office 365 ProPlus documents, but can't create or edit documents.
 The user also sees a message in Office 365 ProPlus that most features are turned off.

-Activation limits Normally, users can install and activate Office 365 ProPlus only on up to five computers.
-Using Office 365 ProPlus with shared computer activation enabled doesn't count against the five computer limit.
+Activation limits Normally, users can install and activate Office 365 ProPlus only on a limited number of devices, such as 5 PCs.
+Using Office 365 ProPlus with shared computer activation enabled doesn't count against that limit.

 Microsoft allows a single user to activate Office 365 ProPlus on a reasonable number of shared computers in a given time period.
 The user gets an error message in the unlikely event the limit is exceeded.

 Single sign-on recommended The use of single sign-on (SSO) is recommended to reduce how often users are prompted to sign in for activation.
 With single sign-on configured, Office is activated using the user credentials that the user provides to sign in to Windows, as long as the user has been assigned a license for Office 365 ProPlus.
 For more information, see Understanding Office 365 identity and Azure Active Directory.